-The Society of Intentionally Dry Lawns (SIDL) is a community engagement program aimed at drastically reducing outdoor water use, or eliminating it altogether.
-Our goal is to work as a community and in conjunction with My Drop Counts, our existing water conservation campaign, to help conserve water, prevent excessive outdoor watering or eliminate residential outdoor water use altogether, and educate friends and family about water conservation.
+The Society of Intentionally Dry Lawns (SIDL) is a community engagement program aimed at drastically reducing outdoor water use.
+Our goal is to work as a community to help conserve water, prevent excessive outdoor watering or eliminate residential outdoor water use altogether, and educate friends and family about water conservation.

 As a member of the Society, you will receive a free sign to proudly display in your lawn.
-You will also be eligible to sign up for our SIDL rewards program, through which you can refer neighbors, friends and family and earn prizes.
+We will also keep you updated about current lake levels and drought response status.

 Why The Society is Important

 The average lawn doesn't need much rain/water per week to thrive, however a great deal of water is often wasted on over-watering lawns.
 One inch of rain/water may be ideal in the growing season for newer plants and lawns, but many plants, especially established plants, can survive on as little as one inch every two to three weeks.
 It is imperative that metro area residents water their lawns only when absolutely necessary and to never water their lawns while it has been raining!

 Use Native Plants!

 It is best practice to use native plants in your landscaping whenever possible!
 Native plants are generally more suited to our climate and should be able to survive with minimal watering.

 How The Society Began

 From February to September of 2017, nine metro Atlanta counties were in a Level 2 Drought Response which called for outdoor water use restrictions under the state Drought Rule, including an odd-even watering schedule and limits to pressure washing and car washing.
 The Society of Intentionally Dry Lawns launched in July of 2017 as a way for residents to make a commitment to increasing their water savings above and beyond what is outlined in the Drought Rule.